Optimal Sequential Contests: Large Contests

-From \eqref{E:Xsnxiapprox} we can make a few observations.
-As already argued, all measures of information carry approximately equal weight in determining the total equilibrium effort.
-Moreover, from \eqref{E:Xsnxiapprox} we see that the convergence $1-X^* \to 0$ is with rate $S(\bn)$.
-With simultaneous contests the sum of all levels of information is simply $S(\bn) = S_1(\bn) = n$, so that the convergence is linear.
-On the other extreme, with sequential contests $\bn=(1,\dots,1)$, we get that $S(\bn) = \prod_{t=1}^n (1+1) -1 = 2^n-1$, so that the convergence is exponential.
-When there are at most $T$ periods, the rate of convergence is bounded by $n^T$ by the same argument.

-These results highlight the importance of information in contests.
-The information provided is at least as important as the number of players in determining the total effort in contests.
+Numeric comparison of simultaneous and sequential contests highlights that the information about other players' efforts is at least as an important factor in determining the total effort as other parameters, such as the number of players.
 For example, the total effort in the simultaneous contest with ten players is $0.9$, whereas the total effort with four sequential players is $0.9082$.
-Adding a fifth sequential player increases the total effort to $0.9587$, and to achieve this in a simultaneous contest with the same payoffs, we need 24 players.
-This comparison becomes even more favorable for the sequential contests with a large number of players, as \cref{F:simseqequiv} illustrates.
+A fifth sequential player increases the total effort to $0.9587$.
+A simultaneous contest with the same total effort requires $24$ players. \Cref{F:simseqequiv} shows that the comparison becomes even more favorable for sequential contests with large $n$.

-For large contests, we can use the approximation from \cref{E:Xsnxiapprox} to get a relationship between the number of players in simultaneous contests $n^{sim}$ and the number of players in sequential contests $n^{seq}$ with approximately the same total revenue: